SL-Mar/Pair-programming_from_articles/README.md

-# QuantCLI
+# QuantCoder v1.0

-QuantCLI is a Command-Line Interface (CLI) tool designed to streamline the process of searching for research articles, downloading PDFs, summarizing content, and generating QuantConnect Python algorithms based on the extracted data.
+QuantCoder is a  tool designed to streamline the process of searching for research articles, downloading PDFs, summarizing content, and generating QuantConnect Python algorithms based on the extracted data.

 ## Features